Erectile Dysfunction Trial Pack

 Please note - if you get any side effects during your trial you should stop taking any more of the pills in the pack and talk to a doctor.

 We hope that at the end of the trial you will be better informed on which erectile dysfunction (ED) medicine suits you and your lifestyle best.
-If this is the case, you can use our online consultation service again to order the ED medicine that you would like to continue using.
-Although you can only order one pack of ED pills per consultation, you can order a pack containing more pills.
+If this is the case, you can use our online consultation service again to request the ED medicine that you would like to continue using.
+Although you can only request one pack of ED pills per consultation, you can request a pack containing more pills.

 If you like more than one of the ED pills, we recommend that you do not keep a supply of more than one type of pills.
 This is because the ED medicines may interact with each other to cause side effects, and ED medicines work better once your body is used to the pills.